-- 336. Properties owned by nominee companies or multiple owners may be used as money laundering vehicles to disguise the true owner and/or confuse the audit trail. - 337.
-Firms should be alert to sudden or unexplained changes in ownership.
-One form of laundering, known as flipping, involves a property purchase, often using someone else's identity.
+- Properties owned by nominee companies or multiple owners may be used as money laundering vehicles to disguise the true owner and/or confuse the audit trail. - One form of laundering, known as flipping, involves a property purchase, often using someone else's identity.
 The property is then quickly sold for a much higher price to the same buyer using another identity.
 The proceeds of crime are mixed with mortgage funds for the purchase.
-This process may be repeated several times. - 338.
-Another potential cause for concern is where a third party is providing the funding for a purchase, but the property is being registered in someone else's name.
+This process may be repeated several times. - Another potential cause for concern is where a third party is providing the funding for a purchase, but the property is being registered in someone else's name.
 There may be legitimate reasons for this, such as a family arrangement, but firms should be alert to the possibility of being misled about the true ownership of the property.
 Consideration should be given to undertaking further CDD measures on the person providing the funding.